timcmartin/recipes-bak/mains/ground_beef_chili.md

 2. Add garlic and and cook for another minute
 3. Add beef and break up and cook until browned, 12 - 14 minutes
 4. Add spice mix and chipotles, stir to bloom
-5. Add tomatoes and stir.
+5. Add tomatoes, beans, water, sugar and stir.
 6. Bring to simmer, add lid and cook in oven at 275 for 1 1/2 to 2 hours
 7. Let sit uncovered for 10 minutes, leave fat and stir it in.
 8. 2 Tbs of cider vinegar and salt to finish.